bitnine-oss/octopus.io/SQL_eng.rst

 **dataSourceName, schemaName, tableName, columnName**

-Specify the column to add a column category
+Specify the column to add a column category.

 **category**